Jarre-ing experiences

 Waiting for Cousteau (1990)

-A tribute to scuba-diving mariner Jacques Cousteau, side one features something no one asked for: Jarre’s take on Calypso music (quelle horreur!).
+A tribute to scuba-diving mariner Jacques Cousteau, side one features something no one asked for: Jarre’s take on calypso music (quelle horreur!).
 Side 2 features the long, ambient title track, which is pretty decent, if derivative of Brian Eno’s dreary Thursday Afternoon-style ambience.
+The overall effect is “meh” more than anything else.

 Not embarrassing music video